erikhyrkas/rmkv/architecture.md

   - MinimalRNN (a lightweight custom recurrent cell with sigmoid gating)
 - **Advanced Attention Pooling**: Each memory token now has its own learnable query vector for more targeted information capture
 - **SigLU Activation**: Integration of SigLU (Sigmoid-weighted Linear Unit) for improved gating mechanisms
+- **Streaming Training Data**: Implementation of efficient data streaming from multiple sources with controlled mixing ratios

 ---